ShenZhang2145/ledit/README.md

 # Academic Project Page Template
-This is the project page of HiDiffusion.
+This is the project page of LEDiT.